tonypags/resume/Personal-Projects.md

 *In Order of Feasibility*
 - Implement archive regimen for backup folders (1 TAR file per day, 7 days; 1 per week, 13 weeks; 1 per quarter, 1 year, 1 per year, 7 years)
 - Back up my Plex database: must stop and restart service.
-- Make an Accounts role for Ansible, for all hosts (better than lost excel sheet)
-- Rebuild final CentOS PLEX host, migrate to Ubuntu using Ansible
+- Rebuild CentOS PLEX host, migrate to Debian using Ansible
 - Add SSL record for all web services.
-- VPN replaces port-forwarding for external access to services.
 - Deploy remote access solution (Guacamole).
 - Add a new guest to VMWare using Terraform. -- OH NO, ESXi-only not supported :(
-- Manage iptables configs with Ansible.
 - Build a copy of Concierge to Azure Portal using Terraform